 I was proud to support the Bipartisan Student Loan Certainty Act (H.R.
 1911), which moves all federal student loans (except for Perkins loans) to a market-based interest rate, as opposed to a fixed rate that is arbitrarily chosen by Congress.
 Based on the current Treasury note, H.R.
 1911 will help reduce interest rates for millions of student loan borrowers.
 Taking the politics out of student loans is good news for students, parents, and taxpayers.
 This bipartisan legislation was signed into law in past Congresses.

 Supporting Math and Science Education

 Today in the United States, we are witnessing a disturbing trend in K-12 education, as students from other countries are outperforming our own in math and science education.
 At the same time, we are also facing a critical shortage of qualified teachers in the sciences.
-To address this national deficiency, I have supported efforts that will incentivize future college graduates to pursue a career as an educator of science, technology, engineering, or math (STEM), as well as retain teachers once they are in the field.
+To address this national deficiency, I have supported efforts that will aid future college graduates as they pursue a career as an educator of science, technology, engineering, or math (STEM), as well as retain teachers once they are in the field.

 Since first being elected to Congress, I have been an outspoken champion of the Head Start program.
-In my numerous visits to Head Start centers throughout southwest Michigan, I have been consistently impressed with the teachers, parents, and especially the children themselves.
+In my numerous visits to Head Start centers throughout Southwest Michigan, I have been consistently impressed with the teachers, parents, and especially the children themselves.
 I have stood by Head Start centers to ensure that our most disadvantaged children have the resources available for a first-rate education.